-Target selection: A flux limited sample was selected from the "Million Quasars Catalog, Version 3.7" Flesch et al. (2013, PASA 30).
-We propose to observe the 100 brightest Quasars in r-band that fall on silicon (K2fov flag =2).
+Target selection: A flux limited sample (r-mag <=19) was selected from the "Million Quasars Catalog, Version 3.7" Flesch et al. (2013, PASA 30).
+We propose to observe the brightest Quasars in r-band that fall on silicon (17 in field 2 and 100 in field 3).
 Redshifts as well as estimates of black hole masses for the majority of the sources are available (via SDSS/BOSS spectra).
 In the K2 campaign 0 49 QSOs will be observed.
 However, as we are statistically probing at least 3 free parameters (mass, accretion rate, redshift), we finally need hundreds of sources.
 If sources are cut, priority is given to brightness.